 If you develop symptoms of coronavirus

 The most common symptoms of coronavirus are recent onset of:

 - Shortness of breath or difficulty breathing

-If you develop coronavirus symptoms, get medical advice by phoning your GP.
+If you develop coronavirus symptoms, even if they are mild, self isolate (stay in your room).
+Get medical advice by phoning your GP and organise a Covid-19 PCR test. .
 In an emergency, call 112 or 999 if you are seriously ill.
 Do this as soon as you get symptoms.
 Do not visit the GP, pharmacy, urgent care centre or a hospital unless you are told to do so.

 Further guidance on cocooning

 Cocooning means staying at home as much as possible and reducing your face-to-face contacts.
 Cocooning can protect people at risk of serious illness from the coronavirus.
 Some people will be asked to cocoon prior to treatment or surgery.
 You may also be asked to do a test for the coronavirus prior to treatment or surgery.

 While people sharing the same space as you are not required to adopt these protective cocooning measures for themselves, they should do what they can to support you in cocooning and to strictly follow guidance on physical distancing.